TRaSH-Guides/Guides/docs/Glossary/index.md

 # Glossary

-This glossary provides definitions of commonly used terms and phrases, organized by application or function.
+This glossary provides definitions and explanations of commonly used terms, abbreviations, and phrases organized by the relevant application or function.

 ---